 * More on how audiences become what they listen to here.

-** My 2010 radio interview with Jonathan Harvey, which includes his memories of Benjamin Britten, can be heard here.
+** My 2010 radio interview with Jonathan Harvey, which includes his memories of Benjamin Britten, is transcribed here.

 *** Footer image shows the highly recommended Arditti Quartet's recording of Jonathan Harvey's Quartets and String Trio.

 **** Sources include The Shallows: How the Internet is Changing the Way We Think, Read and Remember by Nicholas Carr and The Autobiography of a Sahu by Rampuri.

 Our Aldeburgh Festival tickets were bought at the box office.
 Header image credit Wikipedia.
 Any copyrighted material on these pages is included as "fair use", for the purpose of study, review or critical analysis only, and will be removed at the request of copyright owner(s).
 Also on Facebook and Twitter.